 Contact them directly for information on services available to individual addresses:

 Midco is working to expand services in the Scandia area.
-Check back to view the Internet Action Committee updates section of our website for the latest information.
+Check back to view the Internet Expansion updates section of our website for the latest information.

 Scandia is committed to providing information to its taxpayer about the City's finances.
 Budget and audit information is available for download.
 For more information, contact city staff by email or call (651) 433-2274.